spiral/docs/security/rbac.md

 }
 ```

-Down below we will explain how to use the context to create more complex role-permission associations.
+Down below, we will explain how to use the context to create more complex role-permission associations.

 ## Permissions Management
 The core part of the RBAC component is `Spiral\Security\PermissionInterface`.
-While you can use your own implementation
+While you can use your implementation
-with dynamic role and permission configuration, by default, it's intended to configure mapping in the bootloader.
+with dynamic role and permission configuration, by default, it's intended to configure mapping in the Bootloader.

 ### Create Role
-Every application user role must first be register in the RBAC component, use method `addRole`:
+Every application must register available user roles in the RBAC component, use method `addRole`:

 ```php
 namespace App\Bootloader;